php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide.md

 Code MUST use an indent of 4 spaces, and MUST NOT use tabs for indenting.

-> N.b.: Using only spaces, and not mixing spaces with tabs, helps to avoid
+> N.b.: Using only tabs, and not mixing spaces with tabs, helps to avoid
 > problems with diffs, patches, history, and annotations.
-The use of spaces
+The use of tabs
-> also makes it easy to insert fine-grained sub-indentation for inter-line
+> also makes it easy to chose a custom indentation width via IDE.
-> alignment.

 ### 2.5.
 Keywords and True/False/Null